ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ## Change tracking button configuration
 A configuration page allowing to:
 - Enable/disable the "change tracking" buttons in the different WYSIWYG profiles;
-- Control the display and the activation of buttons on the content creation/edit form;
+- Control the display and the activation of these buttons on the content creation/edit form;

 ## Possibilities to define a workflow for tracked changes workflow.

-It is possible to define when tracked changes must be validated before:
+It is possible to define when tracked changes **must** be validated before:
 - Changing the content status to "Published", in the case of the default Drupal publishing process;
 - Saving a new content revision with a new moderation state, in the case of a Workbench moderation workflow.

 ## "Content tracked changes" page

-A page accessible by content administrator (permission: "Administer content" + "Use Highlight changes block") that allows consult the list of entities (content but also all other entity types where the system has detected.
+A page accessible by content administrator (permission: "Administer content" + "Use Highlight changes block") that allows consulting the list of entities (content but also other entity types) where the system has detected tracked changes.

-From this page, the user can access to the listed entity page or to one of its translation
+From this page, the user can access to the listed entity page or to one of its translations.

 ### Note

-For sites that had already the change tracking activate, the first time that this page is accessed, the system will trigger a scan of all content entities in order to detect all tracked changes that could already exist.
+For sites that had already the change tracking activate, the first time that this page is accessed, the system will scan all content entities in order to detect all tracked changes that could already exist.
+The scan results is used to generate the list.

+After, the scanning process will happen during the Site Drupal cron executions, every hour.
+The scanning frequency inside cron executions can be changed through the module configuration (see [Tracked changes workflow settings](#workflow_settings))

 [Go to top](#table-of-content)